 - Families understand intellectual disabilities and secure needed supports.

-- Communities embrace persons with intellectual disabilities and provide them with a full range of supports and opportunities to engage in community life.
+- Communities embrace young people with intellectual disabilities and provide them with a full range of supports and opportunities to engage in community life.

 - Children with learning disabilities are identified early, diagnosed, and connected to services that meet their ongoing individual needs.